pharo-vcs/iceberg/README.md

     changeSet: (IceWorkingCopyDiff forRepository: myRepo);
     openWithSpec.
 ```

+From this window you can see the changes you are about to commit, and commit.
+> Tip: Ctrl/Cmd + s on the commit message textarea will also commit.

 Currently it is not possible to cherry pick your commits, all changes in the
 repository will be commited.